ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/GUI-Coding-Conventions.md

 ## Code Documentation ##

-Classes and methods should be documented using the Javadoc syntax.
+Classes and public methods should be documented using the Javadoc syntax.
 For example:

 ```java
 /**